h4nxxlmao/dashboardtutorial/README.md

 ## Obfuscation Options

 Use **Obfuscate before publishing** if the dashboard should obfuscate the Lua before release.
+Note **Obfuscator IS BROKEN** it currently throw error when executing obfuscated script.
 Use **Publish raw text** if the code is already obfuscated.

 Simple rule: